Dr. William Edgar Geil

 This next video introduces William's new book and features stunning aerial photography.

 William Lindesay has participated in a number of documentaries covering the Great Wall of China.
-This one aired recently on the Smithsonian Channel and is interesting on a number of levels — including the secret ingredient holding the Great Wall together: Sticky rice!
-I'm not kidding.
+This one aired on the Smithsonian Channel and is interesting on a number of levels — including a reveal of the secret ingredient holding the Great Wall together: Sticky rice!
+I kid you not.

 The Wall of Genghis Kahn